Parametric Retrieval-Augmented Generation using Latent Routing of LoRA Adapters: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated impressive capabilities in various natural language processing tasks \cite{achiam2023gpt,liu2024deepseek}.
-However, once the pre-training process has finished, it is difficult to integrate new knowledge not covered by the pre-training dataset.
-This causes degradation in performance on knowledge-intensive tasks \cite{kandpal2023large,kaplan2020scaling}.
-To address this issue, retrieval augment generation (RAG) has emerged as a popular approach to enhance the performance of LLMs by incorporating external knowledge \cite{guu2020retrieval,kandpal2023large,asai2024self,li2025lara}, which enables LLMs to access and utilize relevant information from a large corpus of documents during the generation process.
-Existing RAG methods inject the external knowledge through input prompts, which firstly conduct retrieval to obtain some candidate documents and then concatenate the document with the original input before the generation \cite{shi2024enhancing,borgeaud2022improving,robertson2009probabilistic,ma2023caseencoder,izacard2020leveraging,lewis2020retrieval,su2024dragin}.
+Large Language Models (LLMs) have demonstrated impressive capabilities in various downstream tasks \cite{achiam2023gpt,liu2024deepseek}.
+However, an LLM trained on a pre-training dataset may have difficulty answering questions requiring more up-to-date knowledge \cite{kandpal2023large,kaplan2020scaling}.
+To address this issue, Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval} has emerged as a popular approach to allow LLMs to incorporate external knowledge from retrieved documents in order to enhance the answer generation process~\cite{guu2020retrieval,kandpal2023large,asai2024self,li2025lara}.

-To enhance the effectiveness of RAG approaches, existing studies generally focus on two primary areas.
-First, a line of research aims to improve the underlying retrieval systems \cite{shi2024enhancing,robertson2009probabilistic,ma2023caseencoder}.
-Second, other works focus on optimizing the utilization of the retrieved documents during the generation phase \cite{shi2024enhancing,jin2024tug,wang2024astute,weller2022defending,cho2024typos,yoran2023making}.
-These generation-focused approaches primarily work by selecting the most relevant documents and incorporating them into the input prompt.
-The aforementioned approaches directly augment the LLM's context by injecting the retrieved passages or documents, a strategy proven effective for grounding LLMs with external knowledge \cite{borgeaud2022improving,guu2020retrieval}.
-Despite the effectiveness of this method, injecting knowledge via input prompts inevitably increases the context length.
-Long contexts not only introduce significant computational overhead but also hinder the performance of LLMs in understanding and utilizing the external knowledge.
-The performance degradation is often attributed to the difficulty LLMs have in discerning useful information within the increasingly noisy passages of the retrieved documents \cite{shi2023large,yoran2023making,yu2311enhancing,tu2025rbft}.
+The basic RAG method, \textbf{in-context injection}, retrieves a set of documents and injects them into the input prompt, letting the LLM incorporate them in answer generation \cite{shi2024enhancing,borgeaud2022improving,robertson2009probabilistic,ma2023caseencoder,izacard2020leveraging,lewis2020retrieval,su2024dragin}.
+To enhance the effectiveness of RAG, existing studies have focused on optimizing the utilization of the retrieved documents during the generation phase \cite{shi2024enhancing,jin2024tug,wang2024astute,weller2022defending,cho2024typos,yoran2023making}.
+Despite some success, injecting knowledge via input prompts inevitably increases the context length, which not only introduces significant computational overhead but also hinders the performance of LLMs by introducing more noise into the context.
+The performance degradation has been observed due to the difficulty for LLMs to discern useful information within the increasingly noisy passages retrieved~\cite{shi2023large,yoran2023making,yu2311enhancing,tu2025rbft}.